AidenTong/-Sokoban-/README.md

 The functionalities of PA2 are built on top of those in PA1.
 The main content of PA2 is to design and implement a GUI view of the game.
-All you need to implement are inside `hk.ust.comp3021.gui` package, while other sibling pacages are those you implemented in PA1.
+All you need to implement are inside `gui` package, while other sibling packages are those you implemented in PA1.
 Below are the requirements of the GUI view.